 The 118-year-old barn has been transformed into a music hall where some of the state’s best musicians offer classic country, modern swing, and bluegrass.
-The show also is one of the few nightlife shows that is kid friendly.
+The show is also one of the few nightlife shows that is kid-friendly.

 Door County also has a lively bar scene, especially on Sister Bay.
 Husby’s Food and Spirits is an iconic watering hole.
 It features live music every summer weekend in the Garage Bar.